Upgrades of the ATLAS Zero Degree Calorimeter System for Run 3 at the Large Hadron Collider: Summary and future upgrades

 In spite of the substantial improvements made for Run~3 to the transmission of signals from the tunnel to USA15, and in the performance of the electronics, the large dynamic range of the signals seen in the ZDC means that OOT pileup still can have an impact on ZDC data.
 In particular, a small signal from a single-neutron (\onen) event could follow a preceding collision that produced more than 50 neutrons in the ZDC.
 The contribution of OOT pileup is illustrated in Figure~\ref{fig:FADC_exampleOOT} where the tails of pulses from a preceding collision underlie the in-time pulses.
-Such pileup is seen at a rate $\ll 1\%$.
+The different OOT pileup seen on the two sides indicates that the number of neutrons in the preceding collision were significantly different in the two calorimeters, either due to the physics of the collision or due to the presence of electromagnetic pileup in one of the calorimeters.
+Pileup such as that shown in Figure~\ref{fig:FADC_exampleOOT} is seen at a rate $\ll 1\%$.
 With the Run~2 ZDC configuration, the in-time pulses for such events would have been nearly impossible to reconstruct.

 \FloatBarrier